pczily/golang-tour/README.md

 Make the IPAddr type implement fmt.Stringer to print the address as a dotted quad.

 For instance, IPAddr{1, 2, 3, 4} should print as "1.2.3.4".

+# exercise-reader.go
+Exercise: Readers
+Implement a Reader type that emits an infinite stream of the ASCII character 'A'.